swearingenmj/talk-with-steph/README.md

 # Talk with Steph — Website Guide

-## To do list
-- [ ] Create newsletter signup list—talk to Missy re:forms v Kit?
-- [ ] Make waitlist button do something
-- [ ] Ask AK for testimonial

 ## About this website

 This is your personal website for your coaching practice, Talk with Steph.
 It has three pages: